ChenPeleg/pretty-eslint/README.md

 ## Setup

 Important note: these setups are for projects without initial setup.
-Projects that were created with CRA or Angular Cli, will usually have some ESLint configuration in them, but not prettier.
+Projects that were created with CRA or Angular Cli ect.
+They will usually have some ESLint configuration in them, but not prettier.
+In addition, they might need some mode packages installed for framework specific rules like JSX ect.

 ## Setup prettier and Eslint for Javascript